ucdavis/roles-management/README.md

 ### Step 1.
 (Set configuration values)

-RM is designed to be re-deployable in any organization, though there are a few matters of configuration that need to be attended to:
+RM is designed to be re-deployable in any workgroup, though there are a few matters of configuration that need to be attended to:

 config/database.example.yml